xmppo/xmpp-php/README.md

 Other resource can be provided as a second argument whereas the priority will be set for that specific resource.

+## Presence

+`$client->requestPresence()` takes JID as an argument and asks that user for presence.

+`$client->acceptPresence()` takes JID as an argument and accepts presence from that user.

+`$client->declinePresence()` takes JID as an argument and declines presence from that user.

+## Group

+`$client->setGroup()` puts a given user in group you provide.
+Method takes two arguments: first one being the group name which you will attach to given user, and other being JID of that user.

 ## More options (not required)

 `Options` object can take more options which may be chained but are not required.
 These are explained